<< <%SKIN-STRTRANS-SYNTOC%> >>

 Restoring DONATION3.DB Backup Files from Previous Versions of DONATION

 Database backups made with versions of DONATION prior to version 3.00 (which was released in late 2007) can not be restored directly to version 3.00 or later using Backup/Restore ⇒ Restore Database, or by double-clicking on them, because a different database format was used.
-If you need to restore a previous-version backup (for example a file named DONATION3.DB) please use the Backup/Restore ⇒ Restore Old Database (DONATION3.DB) menu option instead.
-It may prompt you to install additional components needed to do the restore - if so, read those prompts carefully and follow their instructions.
+If you need to restore a previous-version backup (for example a file named DONATION3.DB) please see Restoring Old Backups.

 Restoring Emailed Backups